core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 ## Addresses

-The URI scheme associated with CoAP over GATT is "coap+gatt".
+The URI scheme associated with CoAP over GATT is "coap" as per the recommendation of {{Section 6 of ?I-D.ietf-core-transport-indication}}.
 The default value of Uri-Host is the MAC address of the CoAP server, in hexadecimal encoding, followed by `.ble.arpa`.
 [^arpa-alt]{:CA}